 Lake Manyara National Park is so small and very accessible that it allows day game drives and even night game drives depending on where you are staying.

-Tarangire National Park is the most diverse for activities. inside the park, Olivers Camp and Swala offer walking safaris and night drives, as well bush nights where you camp out under the stars.
-The camps outside the park also offer this, but the location is less inviting.
+Tarangire National Park is the most diverse park for activities.
+Inside the park, Olivers Camp and Swala offer walking safaris and night drives, as well bush nights where you camp out under the stars.
+These are also available at the camps outside the park, albeit in a less inviting location.

 The surrounding areas like Empakai, Lake Eyasi, Mt Meru and Kilimanjaro offer the obvious walking and trekking, with Eyasi and the Southern reaches giving the opportunity to hunt with the Hadazbe.

 The northern camps vary enormously in price, and as a general rule, the higher the price, the better your camp and game experience.
-At the lower end of the spectrum are the large permanent lodges like the Serena’s and Sopa’s which have anything from 70 rooms and cost about $500 pppn including game activities, and this is pretty standard for all the parks.
-There are smaller tented camps such as Kati Kati in the Serengeti which break into this price bracket but are in equally as busy areas.
+At the lower end of the spectrum are the large permanent lodges like the Serena and the Sopa which have anything from 70 rooms and cost about $500 pppn including game activities, and this is pretty standard for all the parks.
+There are smaller tented camps such as Kati Kati in the Serengeti which break into this price bracket but are in equally busy areas.

-The mid range choices are some excellent mobile tented camps such as Olakira, Dunia and Ubuntu, about $650 pppn.
+The mid-range choices include some excellent mobile tented camps such as Olakira, Dunia and Ubuntu, at about $650 pppn.
 The enormous advantage of these camps is that most of them move every four months with the migration thus avoiding the crowds, creating a personal camp atmosphere and delivering a great game experience.
-Alex Walkers Serian is $850 pppn and quite simply the best mobile operation in the Serengeti, but with their frequent offers it puts this product into the mid range category with regards to price.
+Alex Walkers Serian is $850 pppn and quite simply the best mobile operation in the Serengeti, but their frequent special offers put this product into the mid-range price category.
 These camps work very well with Plantation Lodge or Gibbs Farm in the Ngorongoro Highlands, both about $650 pppn which allow access to the Crater and Manyara whist avoiding the large hotels.

-The higher end of the scale are companies such as &Beyond and Singita which start from $1,000 pppn upwards to $1,600 pppn.
-Then there is Serengeti Lamai and Sayari which are about $900 pppn and Lemala.
-The higher end product deliver a world class safari so if budget is not too much of an issue every penny penny is justified.
+At the higher end of the scale are operators such as &Beyond and Singita which start from $1,000 pppn upwards to $1,600 pppn.
+Then there are Serengeti Lamai and Sayari which are about $900 pppn.
+The higher-end product delivers a truly world class safari so if budget is not too much of an issue every penny is justified.

-With a few exceptions, no walking is allowed in the northern parks and game viewing is by closed-sided vehicle, however, it is now possible to take good - albeit short - safari walks in the Serengeti with Serian and Nomads from their mobile camps and from Sayari and Serengeti Lamai in the Lamai Wedge.
+With a few exceptions, no walking is allowed in the northern parks and game viewing is in closed-sided vehicles.
+However, it is now possible to take good - albeit short - safari walks in the Serengeti with Serian and Nomads from their mobile camps and from Sayari and Serengeti Lamai in the Lamai Wedge.

-If you would like to walk or hike properly, it is well worthwhile getting off the beaten track, out of the National Parks and into less rigorously ruled concession areas.
-The best of these for walking are around Nduara Camp in the Loliondo region, or with the Hadzabe hunter gatherers near Eyasi.
+If you would like to walk or hike properly, it is well worthwhile getting off the beaten track, out of the National Parks and into the less tightly-regulated concession areas.
+The best of these for walking are around Nduara Camp in the Loliondo region, or with the Hadzabe hunter/gatherers near Eyasi.
 Guided walks, often led by Maasai, are also rewarding along the top of the Great Rift Valley escarpment, overlooking Manyara.

-The main feeding town of the Northern parks is Arusha, which was once a traditional Maasai village.
+The starting point for a northern safari is Arusha, which was once a traditional Maasai village.
 International flights arrive either through Dar, a two hour flight from Arusha, or Kilimanjaro which is only a half an hour drive away.
-Your northern safari can either start by a short flight from Arusha to any of the parks, or even a drive.
+Your northern safari can start with a short flight from Arusha to any of the parks, or even a drive.